 It's not hurting people with maybe pre-existing conditions.

-It's bringing the resources that they need and at the piper time and the piper uh uh time frame to get that care that they so desperately need and to get people the health care that they that they want.
+It's bringing the resources that they need at the proper time and the proper timeframe to get that care that they so desperately need and to get people the health care that they want.

 It's not what the federal government should dictate.

-I mean, this is this is something that is so critical and so easy and so basic to understand uh that it's a win-win for everybody.
+I mean, this is something that is so critical and so easy and so basic to understand that it's a win-win for everybody.

 It is.

-And it it ends up creating so much more competition.
+And it ends up creating so much more competition.

-So I hope the millions of listeners that are faithful to Sean Hannity that are still hanging with you and me, uh, they will start telling their their senator you need to help push this bill to the floor of the Senate.
+So I hope the millions of listeners that are faithful to Sean Hannity that are still hanging with you and me, they will start telling their senator, you need to help push this bill to the floor of the Senate.

-We're not concerned so much with buying across state lines because ours is probably gonna go up and you know because seriously, I mean you want California, Illinois, some of these states would have high costs.
+We're not concerned so much with buying across state lines because ours is probably going to go up.

-Uh theirs will come down, but some of us with lower costs, even though it's high to us, uh it's not going to go down just buying across state lines.
+But some of us with lower costs, even though it's high to us, it's not going to go down just buying across state lines.

 Thanks for being passionate and explaining it.